Jennifer Zientz, MS, CCC-SLP

 Jennifer’s career in clinical research and translational application has contributed to the growing knowledge of the impact of cognitive training in health.
 Her early work focused on the important role that complex language processing plays in diagnosis and treatment of dementias.
 She also worked to define best practices for speech-language pathologists in the path of care for individuals with Alzheimer's disease.

-This groundbreaking study establishes a holistic, personalized measure of brain fitness (the BrainHealth® Index) and training protocols with the potential to revolutionize global health.
+This groundbreaking study examines the potential to revolutionize global health using a holistic, personalized measure of brain fitness (the BrainHealth® Index) in conjunction with SMART™ Brain Training.

-This article presents preliminary evidence on the efficacy of SMART™ training when it is administered over a condensed time frame.
+This study presents preliminary evidence on the efficacy of SMART™ protocols administered to military, veteran and law enforcement populations over a condensed time frame.

 COVID Fog: Four Ways to Maintain a Healthy Brain at Work